-How to Help Your Student Pilot
+How to Be A Succesful Student Pilot

-You want your student pilot to succeed while he or she is going through UPT.
-Here are some helpful ways that you can offer support while they endure one of the most challenging years in their Air Force career.
+You want to succeed while you are going through UPT.
+Here are some helpful tips that can help you endure one of the most challenging years in your Air Force career.

-- Provide a quiet study area and time every day and one day of the weekend to dedicate to studying. - Help them study, if requested.
-Ask them to create a study guide, notes, or flash cards for you. - Help them get away one day of the weekend for a "family day" to help their mind rest. - Encourage good health habits (for example: balanced diet, exercise 3-5 times per week).
-There might be times where they will get consumed with studying or mission planning that they may forget or not have time to eat.
-Encourage them to pack a snack or prepped meal in their flight bag.
-Also, the student must pass their Physical Training Assessment (PFA) at the end of pilot training.
-Failing the test will require them to retake the test which may delay their graduation. - Allow for 8 hours of rest each night.
-If the student has trouble sleeping there are programs in the medical clinic that address sleep deprivation. - Find a good balance between faith, family, fitness and fun. - Realize that drinking and driving can ruin their career.
-Do what you can to encourage responsibility if they drink.
-Call 434-RIDE if necessary. - If your spouse is having a bad day, be positive and encouraging.
-Many students still graduate after having 89 sorties or after being put on CAP (see the "Aviation Terms & Acronyms" and "Frequently Asked Questions" sections for more information on these). - Realize that they are under a great deal of pressure (possibly the most of their career).
-Do not take it personally if they are busy a lot.
+- Designate a quiet study area and time every day and one day of the weekend to dedicate to studying. - Create a study guide, notes, or flash cards. - Get away one day of the weekend for a "free day" to help the mind rest. - Use good health habits (for example: balanced diet, exercise 3-5 times per week).
+There might be times where you will get consumed with studying or mission planning and you may forget or not have time to eat.
+Pack a snack or prepped meal in your flight bag.
+Also, you must pass a Physical Training Assessment (PFA) at the end of pilot training.
+Failing the test will require you to retake the test which may delay your graduation. - Allow for 8 hours of rest each night.
+If you have trouble sleeping there are programs in the medical clinic that address sleep deprivation. - Find a good balance between faith, family, fitness and fun. - Realize that drinking and driving can ruin your career.
+Drink responsibly with a plan and call 434-RIDE if necessary. - Student group events are a great way for you to learn and support each other.
+The classes that hang out together tend to do the best in training.
+The classes that play together stay together.
+You can make life-long friends if you take the time to socialize during this year.
+There is a good chance you will see fellow classmates again during your time in the Air Force.